bitboxer/parenting/README.md

 One of the best advices someone told us was this:

-> Never listen to parenting advices by people with only
+> Never listen to parenting advice by people with only
 > one kid.

 So be warned.
 This is my first kid :wink: .